-Before you get started, you'll need to set up your Asset Storage Provider.
-Amazon S3, Google Cloud Storage, Azure Cloud Storage and your local Server File System are currently supported out of the box.
-More asset storage providers may be available in the Rock Shop.
+Before you get started, you will want to set up your provider.
+Amazon S3, Google Cloud Storage and your local Server File System are currently supported out of the box.
+More providers may be available in the Rock Shop.

 The asset provider is configured under Admin tools > System Settings > Asset Storage Providers.
 This page is where you will configure providers.
-Depending on the storage type you choose, additional fields will be required as pictured below.
-This is why it's important to set up your provider first, because you'll need that information to complete the configuration in Rock.
+Depending on the storage type you choose, additional fields will be required.